 Northrop Grumman Systems Corporation, Rolling Meadows, Illinois, is being awarded a $7 million contract modification for the Persistent Close Air Support Program to demonstrate a new capability in close air support.
 The Air Force Research Laboratory, Wright-Patterson Air Force Base, Ohio, is the contracting activity.

 Lockheed Martin Corporation, Sunnyvale, California is being awarded a $460 million contract modification to the engineering, manufacturing, and development contract for the Space Based Infrared System (SBIRS).

 Boeing Company, Huntington Beach, California, is being awarded a $271 million contract modification for the new estimated cost completion of the family of beyond the line of sight terminals and to provide increment funding aligned with continuing resolution authority.
 The Electronic Systems Center, Hanscom Air Force Base, Massachusetts, is the contracting activity.

-LONGBOW Limited Liability Company, Orlando, Florida, was recently awarded a $13 million contract for management and logistic functions for the fire control radar system on Apache AH-64D helicopters.
-The U.S. Army Contracting Command, Aviation and Missile Command, Redstone Arsenal, Alabama, is the contracting activity.
+Raytheon Integrated Defense Systems, Andover, Massachusetts, was awarded a $76 million contract for the procurement of the phased array tracking radar intercept on-target engineering services.
+The U.S. Army Aviation and Missile Command, Contracting Center, Redstone Arsenal, Alabama, is the contracting activity.